-Student and faculty interaction outside of the formal classroom setting is considered and essential characteristic of a vibrant intellectual community
+At St. John's University, student and faculty interaction outside of the formal classroom setting is an essential characteristic of a vibrant intellectual community.

 The Faculty in Residence program at St. John’s University provides faculty members and their families with the unique opportunity to live in a residential community with students.